Table of Contents

 Limiting alcohol during perimenopause is a good idea for a variety of reasons.

-First, drinking alcohol can increase estrogen levels, making IBS symptoms worse.
-Next, alcohol disrupts rapid eye movement (REM) sleep.
-This part of sleep is the most restorative.
-Disruptive sleep leads to feeling tired the next day and being more likely to make poor health choices (15).
+Also, alcohol disrupts the rapid eye movement (REM) phase, the part of sleep that’s the most restorative.
+Disruption of sleep leads to tiredness the next day, making you more likely to make poor health choices.

-For instance, try replacing your nighttime wine or cocktail with a delicious mocktail, non-alcoholic beer, or a cup of warm tea.
+For instance, try replacing your nighttime wine or cocktail with a delicious mocktail, non-alcoholic beer, or a cup of warm caffeine-free tea.

 Try Hypnotherapy

-Hypnosis is safe and effective in managing IBS symptoms.
-Various IBS-focused hypnotherapy apps exist.
-Additionally, hypnotherapy can improve hot flashes associated with perimenopause (16).
+Hypnosis is a safe and effective treatment for managing IBS symptoms.
+There are several IBS-focused hypnotherapy apps that you can try.

-Medications for Perimenopause and IBS
+Medications for Perimenopause IBS

 For example:

-- Secretagogues/Prosecretory drugs: increase fluid and movement in the GI tract
+- Secretagogues/prosecretory drugs – increase fluid and movement in the GI tract.

-- Anticholinergics/Antispasmodics – relieve abdominal pain or discomfort after eating
+- Anticholinergics/antispasmodics – relieve abdominal pain or discomfort after eating

 - Anti-diarrheal drugs – slow gut transit and decrease diarrhea

-When to See a Doctor About Perimenopause and IBS
+When to See a Doctor

 - Weight loss